s-herrera/grammar-rules-extraction/README.md

 # Grammar rules extraction App

-This is an application to extract significant patterns, potential grammar rules, from treebanks using statistical methods.
+This is an application to explore and extract significant patterns, potential grammar rules, from treebanks using statistical methods.

 ## Description